~FOOSBALL PLAYERSMost recently locally active...

 The most experienced and skilled players of a community of foosball players will be the most likely to win in the competition among that community of players.
 Competition results and statistics will reflect the candidates for the TOP classification players among the community.
 Additional and future members will be considered as dictated by skill and experience.
 Also, it becomes these players of this "Top Class" within the community of players that collectively can initiate consideration for other players to be moved to the TOP-class rating.

 Who is included in the Class-Point Ratings?
 As mentioned, only those players that regularly compete in the Programs events will be listed with a class rating.
 Players that are, or might become, regular participants may eventually show up in the ratings list.
 Players may request inclusion.
 Officially appointed tournament directors ultimately determine the appropriate rating that is declared and then eventually listed in the system.
 From that point adjustments are made as determined appropriate according to ability potential and performances during competition which is subject to an adjustment at any time during competition, but only by an officially appointed event director.
 A collection of guidelines have been established and included below that are considering when a players class rating is declared and/or adjusted.

-Each players current class-point rating combined with base-points as listed below will be used to calculate and determine handicap requirements during competition of handicap events.
+Each players' current class-point rating combined with base-points as listed below will be used to calculate and determine spot-advance requirements during competition of spot-advantage events.
 Base points added to points, if any, listed with the players class rating creates individual team points.
 Individual team points are combined with that of a partner to create team points during doubles competition.
-The difference in two teams team points will determine the handicap requirement according to the handicap scale.
+The difference in two teams team points will determine the spot-advance requirement according to the spot-advance scale.